-Exposure at default (EAD): The amount expected to be outstanding, after any credit risk mitigation, if and when a counterparty defaults.
-EAD reflects drawn balances as well as allowance for undrawn amounts of commitments and contingent exposures over a one-year time horizon
+Exposure at default (EAD): The amount expected to be outstanding after any credit risk mitigation, if and when a counterparty defaults.
+EAD reflects drawn balances as well as the expected future draws on undrawn amounts of commitments and contingent exposures over a one-year horizon

-GRMC: German Risk Management Committee, covering all entities of BNY Mellon, domiciled in Frankfurt
+German risk management committee (GRMC): A committee covering all entities of BNY Mellon, domiciled in Frankfurt

-High Level Assessment (HLA): An assessment of the quality of controls in place to mitigate risk and residual risk.
+High level assessment (HLA): An assessment of the quality of controls in place to mitigate risk and residual risk.
 Residual risk is assessed as high, moderate to high, moderate, moderate to low and low with direction anticipated